-When a Portal device is in Household Mode, everyone in the house has access to it and that includes kids.
-The Watch Together feature remains hidden in Household Mode, but it reappears during calls.
+When a Portal device is in Household Mode, everyone in the house has access to it, including kids.
+The Watch Together feature remains hidden in Household Mode but reappears during calls.

 Right now, there’s no way to disable Watch Together during calls in Household Mode – likely leaving some parents feeling frustrated – but that’s all about to change.

-In response to the BuzzFeed News report, Andrew Bosworth, the vice president of Facebook Reality Labs, sent out a tweet that says Facebook is working on a solution.
+In response to the BuzzFeed News report, Andrew Bosworth, the vice president of Facebook Reality Labs, tweeted that Facebook is working on a solution.